hectorcorrea/solr-for-newbies/tutorial.md

 * The [DisMax](https://lucene.apache.org/solr/guide/7_0/the-dismax-query-parser.html) query parser (DisMax) on the other hand was designed to handle user entered queries and is very forgiving on errors when parsing a query, however this parser only supports simple query expressions.

-* The [Extended DisMax](https://lucene.apache.org/solr/guide/7_0/the-extended-dismax-query-parser.html) (eDisMax) query parser is an improved version of the DisMax parser that is also very forgiving to errors when parsing user entered queries and like the Standard query parser supports complex query expressions.
+* The [Extended DisMax](https://lucene.apache.org/solr/guide/7_0/the-extended-dismax-query-parser.html) (eDisMax) query parser is an improved version of the DisMax parser that is also very forgiving on errors when parsing user entered queries and like the Standard query parser supports complex query expressions.

-The selection of the parser has practical implication for us as developers of end user applications.
-For example, by using the eDisMax parser the syntax of the queries that we pass to Solr is a bit more user friendly than if we use the Standard parser.

-For example, let's say that we want to search for all books where "George Washington" exists in the `title` or in the `authorsAll` field, and we want to rank higher books where "George Washington" was the author than when he is referenced in the title.

-Using the *Standard* query parser we will need to pass all this information in the `q` parameter to Solr as follows: `q=title:"george washington" authorsAll:"george washington"^10` which we could easily do as developers but it would be rather outrageous to ask an end user to enter such syntax.

-By using the *eDisMax* parser we could pass a much simpler `q` parameter to Solr `q="george washington"` and send a separate parameter to configure the fields to search on and their boosting value `qf=title authorsAll^10`.
-This is possible because the eDisMax parameter supports the `qf` parameter but the Standard parameter does not.
+One key difference among these parsers is that they recognize different parameters.
+For example, the *DisMax* and *eDisMax* parsers supports a `qf` parameter to specify what fields should be searched for but this parameter is not supported by the *Standard* parser.

 The rest of the examples in this section are going to use the eDisMax parser, notice the `defType=edismax` in our queries to Solr to make this selection.
 As we will see later on this tutorial you can also set the default query parser of your Solr core to use eDisMax by updating the `defType` parameter in your `solrconfig.xml` so that you don't have to explicitly set it on every query.

 ## Basic searching in Solr
-The number of search parameters that you can pass to Solr is rather large and, as we've noticed, they also depend on what query parser you are using.
+The number of search parameters that you can pass to Solr is rather large and, as we've mentioned, they also depend on what query parser you are using.

 To see a list a comprehensive list of the parameters that apply to all parsers take a look at the [Common Query Parameters](https://lucene.apache.org/solr/guide/7_0/common-query-parameters.html#common-query-parameters) and the [Standard Query Parser](https://lucene.apache.org/solr/guide/7_0/the-standard-query-parser.html) sections in the Solr Reference Guide.